-In bytes

-The number of bytes received over the network interface each second.
-Out bytes

-The number of bytes sent by the network interface each second.
+- In bytes: the number of bytes received over the network interface each second - Out bytes: the number of bytes sent by the network interface each second

 Errors

 The Errors graph charts the number of network interface errors that occur each second.
 The most common types of errors include collisions in a hubbed environment or the presence of full-duplex handshake errors between a system and a switch.

-As well, the following communication line problems can cause network errors:
+The following communication line problems can also cause network errors: